 If colon cancer is found and treated before these symptoms develop, the opportunity to cure is 95% or better.
-For this reason it is advised that everyone have a screening colonoscopy at 50 years of age .
-For people with a relative with colon cancer, it is recommended to have a screening colonoscopy at 40 years of age.
+For this reason it is advised that everyone has a screening colonoscopy at age 50.
+For people with a relative with colon cancer, it is recommended to have a screening colonoscopy at age 40.

 - Anorectal Manometry